Lee Teng-hui: Controversies and indictment

-Controversy and Criticism
+Comments and criticism

-Criticism from contemporaries

 In 1997, Huang Kuang-kuo, a psychology professor at National Taiwan University, published A Theory of Populism Leading to Taiwan’s Demise (民粹亡臺論), in which he argued that the political climate under Lee Teng-hui was characterized by what he termed populist democracy.
 Huang described it as a hybrid formation resulting from the fusion of traditional East Asian political culture with Western-style democratic institutions—a political monstrosity, in his words, that operated in the name of democracy but in practice through the violence of majority rule.

 Huang used the term “populism” in an unusually broad sense, encompassing what he identified as phenomena such as money politics, local “strongman” rule by criminal factions, and an entrenched bureaucratic patronage culture, which he argued had become deeply rooted in Taiwanese politics during Lee Teng-hui’s presidency.
 According to Huang, Lee’s brand of populism operated on the premise that “as long as the votes are secured, anything becomes legitimate”: national identity could be redefined, the constitutional structure dismantled, party loyalties traded away, and legal accountability denied.
 He described Taiwan as entering “a process of collective suicide under populism,” one in which past achievements were repudiated and future development obstructed, producing only “a dictator who manipulates public opinion.”
 Huang further contended that Taiwan had become vulnerable to waves of collective emotional pressure, leading to distorted outcomes in areas such as education reform, the planning of high-speed rail, and financial-sector restructuring, all of which he attributed to populist politics overriding rational governance.